 Worth to note is that the puppy may take the characters and genes of one predominant parent or both.
 However, the outcome is of utmost unpredictable.

-You may also like to read: Difference Between A German Shepherd and Alsatian
+Interesting read: Difference Between A German Shepherd and Alsatian.

 German Shepherd Jack Russell Terrier Mix Temperament